-In the Edit Claim window, click Split Claim in the upper right.
+In the Edit Claim window, at the upper right, click Split Claim.

 Splitting claims is useful if insurance only paid on some of the procedures in an Insurance Claim Payment, and you are still waiting on payment for the other procedures.